 The project scope has remained the same.
-Under the terms of the 1980 Agreement with Charles County, WSSC Water has the use of 3.0 MGD of the WWTP's capacity, and pays a proportionate share of the capital expenses.
-Beginning in FY'07, the total plant capacity increased to 20.0 MGD, and WSSC Water's proportionate cost share decreased to 15% under the terms of Agreement Addendum No.1.
-Given the open-ended nature of the Mattawoman projects, this PDF does not fully reflect the total project costs.
-These projects are, in fact, expected to continue indefinitely.
-As new sub-projects are added to the Mattawoman facility plan, the associated costs will be added to this project.
+Under the terms of the 1980 Agreement with Charles County, WSSC Water has the use of 3 MGD of the WWTP's capacity, and pays a proportionate share of the capital expenses.
+As new upgrade sub-projects are added, the associated costs will be added to this project.
+Beginning in FY'07, the total plant capacity increased to 20 MGD, and WSSC Water's proportionate cost share decreased to 15% under the terms of Agreement Addendum No.1.
+This project is expected to continue indefinitely.